 KNOW WHAT IT’S ALL ABOUT

-You and your team have been diligent about development and pre-production.
+You and your team have been diligent about development and the Pre-Production process.
 You’ve been focusing on every step you need to tackle to move into production.
-The script is ready, the cast is ready, all the pieces are falling into place — or rather, they’re getting beautifully arranged in place thanks to your dedication.
+The script is ready, casting and auditions are complete, all the pieces are falling into place — or rather, they’re getting beautifully arranged in place thanks to your dedication.

 With a table read, you’ll spot any glaring weaknesses — and determine how to fix them — before cameras roll.
-You’ll strengthen what’s working, and cut or fix what isn’t.
+You’ll strengthen what’s working, and fix what isn’t.
+So, exactly what is a table read?
+Quick definition time:

 TABLE READ DEFINITION